wolovim/sneko/README.md

 - `textual console` in one pane
 - `textual run src/sneko/__init__.py --dev` in another pane
 - if not using textual devtools: `rye run sneko <path>`

+## motivation

+`sneko` started from a desire to "dogfood" EF Python tools (e.g., [web3.py](https://github.com/ethereum/web3.py)) in order to identify pain points and opportunities for improvement.
+Currently viewed as an experimental prototype editor - the sort of thing that will help you get off and running more quickly at a hackathon or illustrate a concept within a workshop.
+The aim is to grow `sneko` to include a well-rounded baseline of contracts and inspection tools for educational and prototyping purposes - not to be a production deployment environment.